wavefrontHQ/docs/pages/doc/integrations.md

 ## Built-In and Custom Integrations

-Tanzu Observability lets you set up many integrations directly from the product.
+VMware Aria Operations for Applications lets you set up many integrations directly from the product.
 For other integrations, we give step-by-step instructions -- or you can send your data in other ways, for example, using the Telegraf output plug-in.

 - **Built-in integrations** provide assisted installation and configuration.
 Many integrations also install a dashboard for you.
 Access the integration by clicking **Integrations** on the toolbar and clicking the **Setup** tab.